Find a healthy dose of motivation, inspiration and education.

 The challenge with conformity, however, is that it puts you in a box with a clearly defined label to help other people understand you, but eventually starts to dilute your understanding of yourself.

 My fitness beliefs are very aligned with what Courtney preaches & teaches.
 She is a powerhouse in the fitness industry who isn’t afraid to tell women the truth behind the latest fad.
-She also discusses about her personal evolution in the fitness industry and why we need to be more accepting of our own bodies as we age.
+She also discusses her personal evolution in the fitness industry and why we need to be more accepting of our own bodies as we age.
 This was such a dynamite convo that I know will light a fire under you after listening to Courtney’s take on women’s health.

 Check these most popular podcasts out: Straight Talk About Women’s Pelvic Health Issues w/ Alison Gray, Understanding the Incredible Power of the Nervous System w/ Irene Lyon: Part 1 and The One Question to Ask to Dramatically Improve Your Relationship With Your Body.